 - Precision machined and polished surfaces, that ride on the rod bearings.

-- The flywheel is one of the most important engine components.
+- The flywheel is one of the most important, engine parts.
 It is a large and heavy metal wheel.
-Consequently, The flywheel is attached to the back of the crankshaft to smooth out the firing impulses.
-It provides inertia to keep the crankshaft turning smoothly, during the periods when no power is being applied.
-It also forms a base for the starter ring gear and in manual transmission, for the clutch assembly.
+So, the flywheel is attached to the back of the crankshaft, to smooth out the firing impulses.
+It provides inertia, to keep the crankshaft turning smoothly, during the periods, when no power is being applied.
+It also forms a base, for the starter ring gear and in manual transmission, for the clutch.

 Connecting Rod Cap

-- Balance shafts are used to reduce vibration.
-These counterweighted shafts are generally mounted in the left and right side of the engine block.
+- So, to reduce vibration, balance shafts are used.
+These counterweighted shafts, are generally mounted in the left and right side of the engine block.

 Oil Pan And Sump

-Automotive engines may seem complicated, but their task is simple, to propel your vehicle forward.
-With so many components working together to create this motion; it’s imperative your vehicle receives proper maintenance to ensure their longevity.
-Finally, Regularly scheduled oil changes, fluid flushes, and changing belts and hoses at the recommended time; is a great way to help prevent the unfortunate circumstance of a failed engine.
+So, automotive engines may seem complicated, but their task is simple, to propel your vehicle forward.
+And, there are many parts working together to create this motion.
+As a result, it’s imperative your vehicle receives proper maintenance, to ensure their longevity.
+Finally, regularly scheduled oil changes, fluid flushes, and changing belts and hoses at the recommended time, is a great way to help prevent the unfortunate circumstance of a failed engine.

 Thank You !